arasjuska/wedding/README.md

 ## Database seeding

-**Populate the database with seed data with relationships which includes users, articles and etc. This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+**Populate the database with seed data with relationships which includes users, articles and etc. This can help you to quickly start using it with ready content.**

 Run the database seeder and you're done